Donald · Borders

 Talla Cleuch Head — common questions

-- Talla Cleuch Head is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 567m of ascent and takes most walkers 3-6 hours.
+- On the OutdoorSCOT scale, Talla Cleuch Head comes in at 3/5 — moderately challenging.
 Terrain: Featureless moor grass once the initial steep slope is behind you.

-- Where do I park for Talla Cleuch Head?
+- Where should I park to climb Talla Cleuch Head?

-- Standard parking is at NT136215 near Edinburgh.
+- Standard parking is at NT136215.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Talla Cleuch Head?
+- When should I climb Talla Cleuch Head?

 - The standard good-weather months for Talla Cleuch Head are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.